Aram Kalenian Award

 Aram Kalenian's inventions and hard work have provided the perpetual funds for this award, and in this same spirit we hope that award recipients will succeed so well in life, as to provide WPI with future award funds to encourage invention, innovation, and entrepreneurship in their own names.

-The Aram Kalenian Award is officially open for applications.
-Carefully follow application procedures, Step One and Step Two procedures below.
+The Aram Kalenian Award is open for applications.
+Carefully follow Step One and Step Two procedures below.
 Intent to Compete form is due before 5:00 PM September 17, 2014.
 Narrative proposal is due before 5:00 PM October 1, 2014.

 "See a need, invent a solution, apply for a patent, start a business, and employ.
 Get that business up on its feet, and go back to inventing.
 That is how to give back to society."Aram Kalenian '33